 - Diet Soda

-On the other hand, foods that put your mind and body at ease are: dark chocolate, strawberries, salmon, sardines (or Omega 3 supplement), tea, and nuts.
+Foods that put your mind and body at ease are dark chocolate, strawberries, salmon, sardines (or Omega 3 supplement), tea, and nuts.

 14. Eat pure dark chocolate